Adrianotiger/desktopPet/Readme.md

 <a href='https://github.com/rluiten'>Robin</a> improving the code and implementing the <a href='https://github.com/Adrianotiger/desktopPet/issues/6'>Graphviz tool</a>

 # Want to create your own mate/pet?
-The easy and fast way is to use the online editor: <a href='http://esheep.petrucci.ch/?pagina=editor'>Open online editor webpage</a>.<br>
-I am working on an offline editor, it will give a lot of tools and is faster than the online editor: <a href='https://github.com/Adrianotiger/desktopPet/releases/tag/editor0.2'>Download offline editor from GitHub</a>.<br>
+I am working on an offline editor: <a href='https://github.com/Adrianotiger/desktopPet/releases/tag/editor0.2'>Download offline editor from GitHub</a>.<br>
-But you can also download the original <a href='Resources/animations.xml'>animations.xml</a> and create your own desktop mate/pet.<br />
 What you need are:
 <ul>
 <li>1 application icon (.ico file)